 - An agreed approach to numeral formation exists in Scoil Íde e.g. the number one, four and seven. - A combination of copies, workbooks and work sheets are used to present written work e.g. drawing a picture to record data or through the use of ICT.

 Number

 The following number limits for each class will be adhered to:

-Class Numerals
+Numerals

-Junior infants 0-5
+0 - 5

-Senior Infants 6-10
+6 - 10

-First class To 99
+To 99

-Second class To 199
+To 199

-Third class То 999
+To 999

-Fourth class То 9999
+To 9999

 Language - Concepts/Skills: